garryr61/QA-Portofolios/Real World Bug/Tradeitgg_float_sorting_bug.md

 Users who rely on float value to evaluate item quality may:
 - Be unable to accurately compare items based on float value
 - Spend more time manually checking each item
-- Make incorrect purchase decisions
+- Potentially abandon purchase decisions
 - Experience degraded user experience and reduced trust in sorting functionality

 ---